henriquegogo/dotfiles/README.md

 # .vimrc
 Vim and NeoVim default settings, theme, commands and functions
+- Netrw can be used as a file explorer :Lexplorer
+- Default theme colors based on onedark theme
+- Personalized statusline
+- Insert chars in line beginning.
+Works in normal and visual mode.
+Good for comment line: <Space>0
+- Surround keymaps: <Space>', <Space>", <Space>(, <Space>{, <Space>[
+- Begining words and surround chars can be removed using double char: <Space>00, <Space>''
 ### :Find
 Use shell "find" command to search file names recursively
 ### :Search